exnx/Facial-Similarity-with-Siamese-Networks-in-Pytorch/README.md

-# Text similarity with Siamese Network and Contrastive Loss
+# Text font similarity with Siamese Network and Contrastive Loss